 Any questions regarding this Response to RFP should be directed to:

-Paul Lucci, Director ENA, (303) 575-6474 Denver

-Dave Fuller, Manager ENA, (503) 464-3732 Portland
+Dave Fuller, Manager ENA, (503) 464-3732 Portland, OR

 QUALIFICATIONS:

 Enron is a global integrated energy company.
 We handle more natural gas than any company in the world.
-We have contractual agreements on gas pipelines across the country, including the Rocky Mountains.
+We have contractual agreements on gas pipelines across the country, including the Pacific Northwest.
 For the year 2000, Enron averaged 23.9 billion cubic feet per day of gas transactions – more than double that of our closest competitor.
 Enron’s current credit rating from Standard & Poors is BBB+.
-An annual report is attached which provides the requested financial information.
+An annual report is attached which provides financial information about our company.

 Enron employ’s a diverse mix of experienced gas industry professionals and energy commodity experts.
 Unique within this industry, Enron's wholesale energy trading group conducts the day-to-day business of buying and selling power, gas and other energy commodities from our state-of-the-art trading floors in Houston, Texas and Portland, Oregon.
 Enron possesses the infrastructure -- and the proven ability -- to trade and dispatch power and gas anywhere across North America.
-Our talented personnel are backed by the best physical and financial resources available, therefore, we can offer PacifiCorp flexible, reliable gas supply solutions.
+Our talented personnel are backed by the best physical and financial resources available, therefore, we can offer Grays Harbor flexible, reliable gas supply solutions.

 Enron’s market presence provides access to a diverse portfolio supply, transportation and storage.
-The supply and transport arrangements we are proposing for PacifiCorp’s West Valley Facility are discussed in the SERIVICES section below.
+The supply and transport arrangements we are proposing for Grays Harbor’s Pasco Facility are discussed in the SERIVICES section below.

 SERVICES:

-ENA is proposing to supply PacifiCorp with Bundled Gas Service and a Gas Management Service for its West Valley Facility near Salt Lake City.
-ENA is also proposing to purchase power offtake from the facility.
-ENA proposes to supply natural gas and purchase power under the following terms and conditions:
+ENA is proposing to supply Grays Harbor with Long-Term Gas Supply, Gas Management Service and Risk Management Services for its Pasco Simple Cycle facility located in Pasco, Franklin County, Washington.
+ENA is proposing to supply these under the following terms and conditions:

-Part 1 - Natural Gas

 Parties:

-Buyer: PacifiCorp Power Marketing Inc.
+Buyer: Grays Harbor Public Utility District

 Seller: Enron North America